- If you have always wanted to move to a new city, your retirement can be a great opportunity to relocate and try a new lifestyle

 If you enjoy camping and exploring Australia’s natural riches, Darwin can be a great central location for stunning camping opportunities, like the Kakadu National Park or the Katherine Gorge in Nitmiluk National Park.

-Darwin is also a prime location for overseas travel, once the borders are open you will have easy access to flights to India or Singapore.
+Darwin is also a prime location for overseas travel, as you have easy access to flights to India or Singapore.

 Hobart, Tasmania (TAS)